-The governing board, headteacher and site manager will ensure this premises management policy is properly implemented, and that tests and inspections are carried out in accordance with this policy.
+The governing board, Executive Headteacher and Site Manager will ensure this premises management policy is properly implemented, and that tests and inspections are carried out in accordance with this policy.

-The headteacher and site manager are responsible for ensuring relevant risk assessments are conducted and for reporting to the governing board, as required.
+The Executive Headteacher and Site Manager are responsible for ensuring relevant risk assessments are conducted and for reporting to the governing board, as required.

-The site manager is responsible for:
+The Site Manager is responsible for:

-- Inspecting and maintaining the school premises - Conducting repairs and maintenance - Being the first point of contact for any issues with the premises - Conducting and keeping a record of risk assessments and incident logs related to the school premises - Liaising with the headteacher about what actions need to be taken to keep the school premises
+- Inspecting and maintaining the school premises - Conducting repairs and maintenance - Being the first point of contact for any issues with the premises - Conducting and keeping a record of risk assessments and incident logs related to the school premises - Liaising with the Executive Headteacher about what actions need to be taken to keep the school premises safe